Cosmiqo/docker-tinc-gateway/README.md

 ## Adding a node to the vpn

+1. Generate public/private key pair for the node

+1. Copy the node's host file to tinc/hosts/

-Copy tinc/hosts/gateway to the hosts folder on node
+1. Copy tinc/hosts/gateway to the hosts folder on node and start the node

-Copy the node's host file to tinc/hosts/